Spinal Cord Injury

 Causes of Birth-Related Spinal Cord Injuries

-A spinal cord injury at birth most commonly occurs during a complicated delivery, such as a breech delivery.
+A spinal cord injury at birth most commonly occurs during a complicated delivery.
 It may be the result of medical malpractice by one or more medical professionals involved with the baby’s delivery.
 Potential causes of birth trauma include:

 - The use of forceps or vacuum extractors.
 When not employed very carefully, these can easily cause injury to the baby during use.

 - Strain on the baby’s neck due to excessive pulling or twisting by birth attendants.
 This is especially common in the case of a shoulder dystocia, where the head is delivered but the shoulder is stuck against the mother’s pubic bone.
 If a birth attendant is poorly or inadequately trained to manage this complication, they could cause injury to the neck by excessively pulling or rotating the baby’s head.

 - A rushed delivery.
 This may occur because the umbilical cord is compressed and the baby is being deprived of oxygen, or because of a severe loss of blood in the mother.
 When delivery is rushed, injury to the baby is much more likely.

 - Undiagnosed spina bifida or other neural tube defects.
 This is a birth defect in which the spinal column doesn’t form properly, leaving a part of the spinal cord and spinal nerves exposed and unprotected.
 Proper medical care should lead to a diagnosis before birth, so that a birth plan can be created that best protects the baby.
 If the diagnosis is not made prenatally, then the spinal cord has a high likelihood of being injured during delivery.

 Signs of a Spinal Cord Injury in Babies